On the complexity of finding large odd induced subgraphs and odd colorings: Dynamic programming algorithms

 \section{Dynamic programming algorithms}

 In this section, we present \FPT algorithms for \textsc{Maximum Odd/Even Subgraph} and \textsc{Odd} $q$-\textsc{Coloring}, parameterized by the rank-width of the input graph.
-The algorithms are similar to those of Bui-Xuan et al.~\cite{Bui-XuanTV10, Bui-XuanTV11} for \textsc{Maximum Independent Set} parameterized by rank-width and boolean-width, respectively.
+The algorithms are similar to those of Bui-Xuan et al.~\cite{Bui-XuanTV10, Bui-XuanTV11} for \textsc{Maximum Independent Set} parameterized by rank-width and boolean-width, respectively, and even closer to the one by Bui-Xuan et al.~\cite{Bui-XuanTV13} for so-called locally checkable vertex partitioning problems, in particular for {\sc Dominating Set}.
 There are however two key differences with our algorithms.
 First, while partial solutions for \textsc{Maximum Independent Set} are, themselves, independent sets, this is not true in general for odd subgraphs, where partial solutions may consist in a subgraph some vertices of which have even degree.
 Those vertices will impose some extra constraints on the remainder of the solution.
 The second difference is that, while the equivalence classes of~\cite{Bui-XuanTV10} and~\cite{Bui-XuanTV11} are based on neighborhoods of vertex sets, those for \textsc{Maximum Odd Subgraph} only require ``neighborhoods modulo 2''.
 This will allow us to consider only $2^{\Ocal(\rw)}$ equivalence classes, compared to $2^{\Ocal(\rw^2)}$ classes used in~\cite{Bui-XuanTV10} for \textsc{Maximum Independent Set}.

 Throughout this section, we will rely on the notion of ``neighborhood modulo 2" of a set of vertices, defined as follows.
 Given a graph $G$ and $X\subseteq V(G)$, the \emph{neighborhood of $X$ modulo 2}, denoted by $N_2(X)$, is the set $\triangle_{u\in X}(N(u))$, where the operator $\triangle$ denotes the symmetric difference.
 Note that $N_2(X)$ is exactly the set of vertices in $V(G)\setminus X$ that have an odd number of neighbors in $X$.
 The results in this section are stated using the $\Ocal^*$ notation, which hides polynomial factors in the input size.